spsforks/QB64-Wiki/CIRCLE.md

 ## Example(s)

-*Example 1:* Finding when the mouse is inside of a circular area:
+Finding when the mouse is inside of a circular area:

 ```vb